yarden/MISO/docs/source/sashimi.rst

 Visualizing and plotting MISO output
 ====================================

 MISO comes with several built-in utilities for plotting its output, which all make use of the Python ``matplotlib`` environment package.
-These can be accessed through the ``plot.py`` utility.
+These can be accessed through the ``sashimi_plot`` utility.

 Customizing the appearance of MISO estimates alongside raw RNA-Seq data